Gamma-based clustering via ordered means with application to gene-expression analysis: Gamma-rank probabilities

-It is immediate that each $M_k$ has a marginal negative binomial distribution: the gamma distributed $Z_{k+1}$ is independent of $\mathbb{M}_k$; conditioning on $Z_{k+1}$ in~(\ref{eq:def1}) gives a Poisson variable which mixes out to the negative binomial (Greenwood and Yule, 1920).
+It is immediate that each $M_k$ has a marginal negative binomial distribution: the gamma distributed $Z_{k+1}$ is independent of $\mathbb{M}_k$; conditioning on $Z_{k+1}$ in~(\ref{eq:def1}) gives a Poisson variable which mixes out to the negative binomial [\citet{gy20}].
 Specifically,

 which corresponds to the probability mass function